Pocket Support Worksheet

 This is the Pocket Support worksheet.
 This worksheet is inspired by traditional coping cards that are used in cognitive behavioral therapy (CBT).

-The Pocket Support worksheet serves as a reference for support and inspiration.
-It helps clients remember how to utilize their coping skills.
+The Pocket Support worksheet serves as a reference for support and motivation to use healthy coping skills.
+It helps clients remember how to use their support network, coping skills and personal motivations to manage challenges in a healthy way.

 Those who complete the pocket support worksheet tend to keep it for reference even after completing therapy.
-It is a great resource for adolescents and adults to use in real-life situations.
+It is a great resource for adolescents and adults to use in real-life situations, and can be used in individual and group sessions.

 Instructions

-Before assigning the Pocket Support worksheet, explain to the client that it is to be completed and kept with them.
-This is for when they are in need of support.
-Explain that it is best utilized in times of high stress and controversy.
+Before assigning the Pocket Support worksheet, explain to the client that it is to be completed and kept with them outside of therapy sessions.
+Introduce the worksheet as a tool for reminding them what they can do and need to remember when they need support.
+Encourage the client to refer to the worksheet in times of high stress and controversy.